 Three days later, Jorge da Costa Alves found the bodies of the two men on Vintem Hill in Rio de Janeiro.
 Naturally, he alerted the police, who conducted an investigation.
 They ascertained the last known whereabouts of the men and discovered the miscellaneous items that represent their last moments alive.
 Both men were dressed in suits and wearing waterproof coats.
 They had lead eye masks with no holes, such as one would wear to protect from radiation.
 There was also an empty water bottle, two towels, and a notebook.
 The notebook confused the case even further.
 It contained a few notes in Portuguese.
 Translated, they read:

 1630 be at the agreed place, 18:30 swallow capsules after effect protect metals wait for mask signal.

 The money for a car was not found.

 None of these items present any answers; they only pose more questions.

 The Suits: The suits suggest that the men were meeting someone.
 However, without knowing their usual attire, it is hard to say.

 The Lead Masks: The lead masks suggest that the men were expecting radioactivity.
 The problem is that no radiation was detected at the site.
 There is the possibility that Vintem Hill was not the “agreed place” and that the men needed the masks elsewhere.

 One explanation is that the men were meeting someone for a clandestine deal involving radioactive material.
-However, that would not explain the capsule mention, the towels or the jackets.
-Another explanation is that they were conducting an experiment, but there is no evidence of an experiment leading to their death, such as materials for said experiment.
+However, that would not explain the capsule, towels or jackets.
+Another explanation is that they were conducting an experiment.
+But there is no evidence of an experiment leading to their death, such as materials for the said experiment.
 They may have been duped, murdered and dumped on the hill, though there was no evidence of violence or violent injuries.
-They also may have been waiting for an intergalactic ride.